yebt/AngularThings/geting_started/notes/notes.md

 - Create a new project: `ng new angular-tour-of-heroes`
 - All by default: (Enter or return key)

-This generate a skeleton application
+`ng new` generate a new *Angular workspace* and new application skeleton

+The workspace configuration file is: `angular.json` -> `ng config` command manipulate the configurations

 ## Serve application